Raymond Gilliéron

 Raymond Gilliéron is a Swiss former footballer who played in the 1950s.
 He played as midfielder.

-Gilliéron first played for Brühl St. Gallen.
-He then joined FC Basel's first team for their 1954–55 season under player-coach René Bader.
-After playing in one test game, Gilliéron played his domestic league debut for the club in the away game on 27 February 1955 as Basel were defeated 0–1 by Bellinzona.
+Gilliéron initially played for Brühl St. Gallen.
+Later, he joined FC Basel's first team for their 1954–55 season under player-coach René Bader.
+After participating in a test game, Gilliéron made his domestic league debut for the club on 27 February 1955, in an away match where Basel suffered a 0–1 defeat to Bellinzona.
 In that season he played nine league games and he stayed at the club another year.

 Between the years 1954 and 1956 Gilliéron played a total of 17 games for Basel without scoring a goal.
 11 of these games were in the Nationalliga A, one was in the Swiss Cup and five were friendly games.